Leo Jung: Grandfather of Modern Orthodoxy

 As a follower of the path of German Neo-Orthodoxy, Jung was originally able to span the gamut from Haredi Judaism to the more traditional wing of Conservative Judaism.
 He was bearded and had a doctorate.
 But as the decades progressed, he found himself defending a specific middle-path.
 His followers became some of the fathers of Modern Orthodoxy.

 He taught ethics and homiletics at Yeshiva University where he influenced the graduates to create an urbane, moral, and dignified Orthodoxy.
 His successor at the Jewish Center was Norman Lamm.

 Personal life

 Jung married Irma Rothschild on February 28, 1922.
 They had four daughters: Erna Villa, Rosalie Rosenfeld, Julie Etra, and Marcella (Micki) Rosen.
-Erna Villa moved to Jerusalem, while Rosalie Rosenfeld became an Israeli settler and moved to Gush Etzion on the occupied West Bank.
-Grandson Ezra Rosenfeld has researched Jung's files.
+Erna Villa moved to Jerusalem, while Rosalie Rosenfeld lives in Alon Shevut.
+Leo Jung died in New York City on December 19, 1987.

 Of the Jungs' four daughters, while Villa and Rosenfeld live in Israel, the other two remain in New York City.
 His grandchildren and great-grandchildren can be found under the family names Etra, Jick, Kassel, Nudelman, Rosen, Rosenfeld, Houminer, Villa, Yoeli and Rubinstein.